pierluigiferrari/ssd_keras/README.md

 The following things are still on the to-do list and contributions are welcome:

 * Write an mAP evaluation module
-* Write a `DetectionOutput` layer to move the work of the decoder function into TensorFlow for better efficiency
+* Write a `DetectionOutput` layer to move the computation of the decoder function into TensorFlow for faster forward passes
 * Support the Theano and CNTK backends

 ### Terminology